Multi-height distribution of rational points of split toric stacks: Introduction

 In \cite{darda2024batyrevmanin}, Darda and Yasuda introduced a new framework for working with heights over DM stacks.
 The main innovation in their paper is the introduction of an $\R$-vector space that incorporates both the usual Picard group $\Pic(X)_{\R}$ and contributions from the twisted sectors.
 These sectors capture the obstruction, at a given place, to lifting a rational point to an integral one.

-This formalism allows Darda and Yasuda—and later Loughran and Santens—to reinterpret the work of number theorists on Malle's and Bhargava's conjectures (see \cite{malle_distribution_galois} and \cite{bhargava_mass_formula}) through the lens of Manin's program for $B G$.
+This formalism allows Darda and Yasuda, and later Loughran and Santens, to reinterpret the work of number theorists on Malle's and Bhargava's conjectures (see \cite{Malle2002,Malle2004} and \cite{bhargava_mass_formula}) through the lens of Manin's program for $B G$.
 Many results have been obtained in this direction by the aforementioned authors.

 The work of Gundlach (see \cite{gundlach2022mallesconjecturemultipleinvariants}) and, respectively, the work of Shankar and Thorne (see \cite{shankar2024asymptoticscubicfieldsordered}) can be reinterpreted as instances of a multi-height conjecture over $B G$ for $G$ an abstract finite abelian group, and over $B \mathfrak{S}_3$, respectively.
-In the case of toric stacks, the asymptotic behaviour of the number of rational points bounded by the height associated with the orbifold anticanonical bundle was obtained by Darda and Yasuda in \cite[Theorem 1.3.1]{darda2023maninconjecturetoricstacks}, using the Poisson formula on the height zeta function.
+In the case of toric stacks, the asymptotic behaviour of the number of rational points bounded by the height associated with the orbifold anticanonical bundle was obtained by Darda and Yasuda in \cite[Theorem 1.3.1]{darda_yasuda_toric_stacks_batyrev}, using the Poisson formula on the height zeta function.
 The non-simplicial nature of the cone of convergence of the height zeta function complicates the use of analytic number theory in the multi-height setting.
-To address this, the author uses an extended integral parametrization of the rational points of toric stacks (see Theorem \ref{theorem_description_of_the_extended_parmetrization}), closely analogous to the one associated with the universal torsor over toric varieties.
-The role of the Néron–Severi torus $T_{\NS}$ is played by the torus associated with the orbifold Picard group $\Pic_{\orb}(X)$.
-This group was introduced in \cite[Definition 17]{Coates_Corti_Iritani_Tseng_miror_theorem_toric_stack} and discovered independently for $B G$ by Loughran and Santens (see \cite[Definition 3.9]{loughran_santens_malle_conjecture}).

-In this paper, we prove the following result on the asymptotic behaviour of the multi-height of rational points on toric stacks:
+To overcome this difficulty, we develop an extended integral parametrization of the rational points of toric stacks (see Theorem~\ref{theorem_description_of_the_extended_parmetrization}), in the spirit of the parametrization provided by universal torsors in the case of toric varieties.
+In this setting, the role of the Néron--Severi torus $T_{\NS}$ is played by the torus associated with the orbifold Picard group $\Pic_{\orb}(X)$.
+Using this parametrization, we prove the following result on the asymptotic behaviour of multi-heights of rational points on toric stacks.